fbpxl

 Mastering FANBOYS—For, And, Nor, But, Or, Yet, So—helps make writing flow better.
 Without these small conjunctions, sentences can sound disconnected or choppy.
 Grammar can be tricky, but once you understand how these conjunctions work, they become a powerful tool for creating smoother, more natural sentences.

-Whether you’re teaching it in the classroom or improving your own writing, knowing how to use FANBOYS effectively makes a big difference in how ideas come together.
+Whether you’re teaching it in the classroom or improving your own informal or academic writing, knowing how to use FANBOYS effectively makes a big difference in how related ideas can come together.
+The following examples show the power of each of these individual words in transforming a piece of writing!

 FOR – The Fancy Way to Say “Because”